-While it may not seem important to some, a lack of technical skill will result in ineffective results when it comes to completing your own day to day tasks while at the same time guiding your team.
+While it may not seem important to some in management, a lack of technical skill will result in ineffective results when it comes to completing your own day to day tasks while at the same time guiding your team.

 The juggling act will eventually become unbearable!

-Technical skills include simple things such as the ability to properly operate a computer, efficiently use the various software programs that are required in your particular environment, and handle other electronic gadgets that may pertain to your job function.
+Technical skills include simple things such as the ability to properly use technology in your role, efficiently use the various software programs that are required in your particular environment, and handle other aspects that may pertain to your job function.

-These skills are especially important for lower level managers, as they are often responsible for training their subordinates.
+These skills are especially important for lower level managers, as they are often responsible for training their team members.

 Technical skills are essential to effective leadership.